wallarm/ingress-plus/README.md

 You can run multiple Ingress controllers at the same time.
 For example, if your Kubernetes cluster is deployed in cloud, you can run the NGINX controller and the corresponding cloud HTTP load balancing controller.
 Refer to the [example](examples/multiple-ingress-controllers) to learn more.

-## Advanced Load Balancing (Beyond Ingress)
+## Advanced Load Balancing/An Alternative Method of Configuration

-When your requirements go beyond what Ingress offers, you can use NGINX and NGINX Plus without the Ingress Controller.
+When your requirements go beyond what Ingress and Ingress extensions offer or if you are looking for an alternative method of configuring NGINX, it is possible to use NGINX or NGINX Plus without the Ingress Controller.

 NGINX Plus comes with a [DNS-based dynamic reconfiguration feature](https://www.nginx.com/blog/dns-service-discovery-nginx-plus/), which lets you keep the list of the endpoints of your services in sync with NGINX Plus.
 Read more about how to setup NGINX Plus this way in [Load Balancing Kubernetes Services with NGINX Plus](https://www.nginx.com/blog/load-balancing-kubernetes-services-nginx-plus/).

-## Production Status

-This is the preview version of the Ingress controller.

-## Support

-Support from the [NGINX Professional Services Team](https://www.nginx.com/services/) is available when using the NGINX Plus Ingress controller.

 ## Contacts